 Anniversaries are a funny thing.
 Truthfully, I hadn’t even thought about the date today until a dear old friend posted a comment on my Facebook.
 Adam and I practiced law together in New York City and he is the one who reminded me of today’s anniversary.
 He is the one who reminded me to think about my own story from that day.
 Thank you, Adam.

 I had been on a plane myself on September 10th.
-I had taken a sabbatical from the stress of my job as a defense attorney for the City of New York.
-I had rented an apartment in Paris by myself and spent a few weeks traveling with friends and then came back to the states where my boyfriend and I vacationed with my parents in Hawaii.
+I had taken a sabbatical from the stress of my job as a defense attorney for the City of New York and I had rented an apartment in Paris by myself and spent a few weeks traveling with friends and then came back to the states where he and I vacationed with my parents in Hawaii.
 He went to work that morning, but I did not have immediate work to get back to so I was taking my time getting up.
-All of my active cases had been reassigned before I left and I had planned to go back into my office that morning to talk to my department chief.
+All of my active cases had been reassigned before I left and I had planned to go back into my office that morning to talk to Georgia, my department chief.
 So when the tower was hit, I was still blissfully unaware.

-I was alerted to the tower being hit by my landlord, Alba, a sweet and kind hearted woman from Colombia who lived downstairs.
+I was alerted to the tower being hit by my landlord, Alba, who is a sweet and kind hearted woman from Colombia who lived downstairs.
 She owned the brownstone with her late husband, Stanley.
-My boyfriend and I rented the apartment, which was the top two floors.
+He and I rented the apartment, which was the top two floors.
 A small closet in the hallway of our apartment provided the only access to the roof.
 I was finally roused by Alba pounding on my door so she could get up to the roof.
 She told me the tower had been hit and she wanted to see it with her own eyes.
 I did not.

-God bless us all.
+God bless us and unite us all.
+Please.